 but, taking up its abode with those who live justly, and intimately combining

 with the soul, by prophecies it announced hidden things to other souls.”

 St. Tatian the Syrian, To the Greeks, 13

-depends on God,’ (one says), ‘why does He blame us?’
-On this account, I said, ‘so
+depend on God,’ (one says), ‘why does He blame us?’
+On this account I said, ‘so

-that our free will is not hindered.’
+that our free-will is no hindered.’
 It depends then on us, and on Him For we must